Assistive Technology Funding Process

 Where possible, have documentation from the speech pathologist.
 If an assessment and trial of a communication device have been completed, the speech pathologist should provide a completed General AT Assessment Template with quotes.
 If assessment or trial are yet to be completed, the speech pathologist should provide documentation requesting Assistive Technology be included within the plan pending assessment as well as the inclusion of extra assessment hours to support the trial process.
 Refer to pages 15-16 of the AT and Consumables Guide for support items, for example; dynamic display dialogue units, eye gaze system, head pointer.

 A representative from Liberator can attend planning meetings in order to advocate for communication needs and Assistive Technology.
-Contact ____ for further information.
+Contact your local consultant for further information.

 2. NDIS plan contains AT pending assessment